MicrosoftLearning/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0802-Refreshing Windows with Autopilot Reset and Self Deploying Mode.md

 10. On the **Managed by Contoso** page, scroll down and then select **Sync**.

-11. On **SEA-WS4**, close the **Settings** window.
+11. On **SEA-W10-CL3*, close the **Settings** window.

-12. Shut down **SEA-WS4** and close the SEA-WS4 window.

-13. On SEA-SVR2, close Hyper-V Manager.

-    **Results**: After completing this exercise, you will have provisioned a Windows 11 device with Autopilot Reset using Self-Deploying mode.
+    **Results**: After completing this exercise, you will have provisioned a Windows device with Autopilot Reset using Self-Deploying mode.

 **END OF LAB**